-I never thought about recycling yarn from old sweaters, it just make sense!
-I had this nice long sweater just taking space in my closet which I haven’t wear in a very long time… I bought it a little after I had my son so it was huge!
+I never thought about recycling yarn from my old sweaters, it just make sense!
+I had this nice long and super big sweater just taking space in my closet and which I haven’t wear in a very long time… I bought it a little after I had my son so it was huge!
 So, I decided I would unravel it and make something new.

 Recycling yarn from old garments has become a nice trend in the last few years since it is a great sustainable alternative to throw old clothes away.
 You can basically reuse any kind of yarn like wool, cotton, acrylic and all others.